The Clouded Yellow: Reception

+Critical

+The Monthly Film Bulletin wrote: "This melodrama is not excitingly enough made to compensate for improbabilities and clichés in the plot."

+Kine Weekly wrote: "The picture certainly gets around – the Lake District, London and key Northern towns are visited – and its shrewdly varied settings cunningly amplify its big emotional and physical highlights.
+At the same time, polished acting and smooth dialogue subtly gloss over initial improbabilities.
+Hair-raising man-hunt and excellent frightened lady stuff in one, it is bound to register with both sexes and all classes."

+Variety wrote: "Although the plot breaks little new ground, the film grips consistently because first-class direction keeps the suspense going full tilt right down to the final scene.
+Jean Simmons, in is one of the best roles she has had for years, and Trevor Howard make a strong marquee team."

+The Observer called it "a very foolish picture".

+The New York Times wrote; "A first-rate job of fast film-making in a crisp, naturalistic style, up and down the actual face of England, has been accomplished by all hands."

+Box Office

 The movie benefited from publicity arising out of Jean Simmons' engagement and marriage to Stewart Granger.
 It was also helped by the fact Trevor Howard and Simmons were among the most popular stars at the British box office.

 Box later wrote "the film finally opened to very good press notices and even better business, and the teething problems were forgotten as the tills started ringing sweet music.
 I found I'd done a better deal for myself than I realised – every time I'd had to put up another unit of finance I was due for an extra percentage of profit – and I felt that at last justice was being done.
 The profits were useful for keeping my head above water as Ralph and I prepared our next production and I looked out for good film stories to buy."

 "I'm rather proud of that film", said Thomas.
 "Jean Simmons was lovely in it, so was Trevor Howard; it was a very good movie.
 And Sonia Dresdel was very good value for money; they don't make them like her any more – wonderful bravura."

-The Observer called it "a very foolish picture".
-However, The New York Times was one of the film's many admirers, saying that "A first-rate job of fast film-making in a crisp, naturalistic style, up and down the actual face of England, has been accomplished by all hands."

 Thomas and Box would make a number of other thrillers in their career, including Venetian Bird.